GridTICs/SmartHome/matr-app/README.md

 ## Create device
 **TODO**

-Download certificates.
+* Create a device and download certificates.
-Read this to setup the certificates in your Node MCU device.
+* [Read this](../NodeMCU-app/Configuracion-IDE-Arduino/README.md#spiffs-spi-flash-file-system) to setup the certificates in your Node MCU device.

 ## Testing the app with mosquitto